 ADD DEPTH AND DIMENSION: Once I had the main flowers in place, I considered the types of foliage to use to “flush” out the arrangement to create dimension.
 This is called “greening” the arrangement.
 I wanted to create height at the top, so I added the May Nights.
 I also wanted to draw the eye out so I inserted lily grass around the arrangement.
 I needed to give some weight to the arrangement so I added lush eucalyptus leafs and large green foliage at the base.
 The green foliage acts as a background in which the flowers can pop.
 Lastly, I arranged the flowers at different heights to create depth.

-Once planned, each of my DIY paper flower wedding centrepiece had the following components (I will update the links as I go):
+Once planned, each of my DIY paper flower wedding centrepiece had the following components:

 - 4 Carnations (in french violet)